 There are an estimated 14,000 annual deaths due to renal cell carcinoma (RCC) in the United States, making this disease the urologic malignancy with the highest mortality.
 The incidence of RCC has risen at an alarming rate in African-Americans and now is 30% greater than Caucasians.
-African-Americans also have a worse kidney cancer outcome than any other race for unclear reasons.
+African-Americans also have a worse RCC outcome than any other race for unclear reasons.
 While various studies have found that African-Americans less frequently receive standard kidney cancer systemic and surgical management, even when controlling for treatment, survival disparities still exist.
-Beyond access to care barriers, similar to other urologic malignancies such as prostate cancer, biologic differences in disease characteristics may account for racial disparity in kidney cancer.
+Beyond access to care barriers, similar to other urologic malignancies such as prostate cancer, biologic differences in disease characteristics may account for racial disparities in kidney cancer.
 Recent studies have shown that African-Americans present at a significantly younger age than Caucasians.
-Early disease onset is something in kidney cancer considered a possible indicator of hereditary predisposition.
-Another biologic disparity between races is that the histologic distribution is drastically different in African-Americans.
-While clear cell RCC (ccRCC) is the most common histologic type, papillary RCC (pRCC) is three-fold more common in African-Americans, accounting for 35-40% of cases.
+Early disease onset is something in RCC considered a possible indicator of a hereditary predisposition.
+Another key disparity between races is that the histologic distribution is drastically different in African-Americans.
+While clear cell RCC (ccRCC) is the most common histologic type in all races, papillary RCC (pRCC) is three-fold more common in African-Americans, accounting for 35-40% of cases.
 Unfortunately pRCC has been understudied and there are no current forms of effective systemic therapy for this disease.
 With significant racial disparities present in kidney cancer, we set out to identify possible genomic alterations explaining these cancer disparities.
 To do so, we will analyze available genomic data contained in the Cancer Genome Atlas (TCGA) kidney cancer cohorts.
-Since there was a scarcity of African-American subjects with ccRCC included in the TCGA, additional whole genomic sequencing on Yale African-American subjects will be needed to make appropriate comparisons across race and the major histologic subtypes.
-Coding and non-coding, germline and somatic variations that are associated with RCC will be identified and compared between race and subtype to help identify the genomic basis of kidney cancer racial disparity.
+Since there was a scarcity of African-American subjects with ccRCC included in the TCGA, additional whole genomic sequencing on Yale African-American subjects will be needed to fill out the dataset and make appropriate comparisons across race and the major histologic subtypes.
+Both coding and non-coding as well as germline and somatic variations associated with RCC will be identified and compared between race and subtype to help identify the genomic basis of kidney cancer racial disparity.

 Hypothesis: We hypothesize that 1) recurrent non-coding as well as coding germline and somatic alterations are associated with kidney cancer and 2) specific germline and somatic alterations are more common in African-Americans with kidney cancer.
 We will test our central hypothesis with the following aims:

 Aim 1: To perform whole genome sequencing (WGS) of African-Americans with ccRCC to complete a missing aspect of the cancer genome atlas (TCGA).
-WGS will be performed on a consecutive series of Yale African-Americans patients with ccRCC to provide a cohort useful for comparing genomic alterations between race (Caucasian vs. African-American) and histologic subtype (ccRCC vs pRCC).
+WGS will be performed on a consecutive series of Yale African-Americans patients with ccRCC, using sequencing parameters similar to those in TCGA, to provide a cohort useful for comparing genomic alterations between race (Caucasian vs. African-American) and histologic subtype (ccRCC vs pRCC).

 Aim 2: To assemble a set of coding and non-coding regions associated with kidney cancer, both in terms of somatic and germline alterations.
-We will analyze the African-Americans with ccRCC as well as existing TCGA RCC cohorts (including pRCC) to identify key regions in the genome associated with kidney cancer.
-A novel pipeline will be employed to evaluate and consistently prioritize known coding and noncoding regions.
+We will analyze the African-Americans with ccRCC sequenced in Aim 1 as well as existing TCGA RCC cohorts to identify key genomic regions (and collections of regions, notated as modules) associated with kidney cancer.
+Novel pipelines for evaluating functional impact and germline and somatic mutational burden will consistently prioritize coding and noncoding regions.